Choosing Your Funeral Home

 - Determine Post Funeral Plans – The remains will be returned to you after the cremation or funeral, and you must make plans for what to do with them.
 Some common options are burying or interring bodies, and scattering, displaying or storing cremains.
 Scattering is very common and is when loved ones, friends or family scatter the remains in a special place, or even into water.
 Others choose to bury or inter remains in the ground, a mausoleum, or a columbarium.

-Michigan Cremation & Funeral Care is here for you if you want or need more assistance with arranging funeral services, or choosing the best Holland, MI funeral home for you and your needs.
+Michigan Cremation & Funeral Care is here for you if you want or need more assistance with arranging funeral services, or choosing the best Holland, MI funeral home for you and your needs as well as Medicaid funeral assistance.
 You can stop by and visit us at 3627 Linden Ave SE Grand Rapids, MI 49548 United States or give us a call at (616) 452-3006 for information on what we can do for you.